Chocolate Zucchini Bread

 Hand sprinkling chocolate chips over chocolate zucchini bread batter in loaf pans

-Pour the batter into two greased loaf pans.
-Bake at 350°F until a toothpick inserted into the center of the loaves comes out clean.
+Evenly divide the batter between two greased loaf pans (if you like, you can also line them with parchment paper for easy removal and cleanup!).
+Sprinkle with more chocolate chips, then bake at 350°F until a toothpick inserted into the center of the loaves comes out clean.

 Place the pans on a wire rack, and allow the loaves to cool in the pan before digging in.
 So easy!